oxplot/fabpide2/Readme.md

 # Flashing configuration with Arduino

+1. Open the [arduino
+   flasher](arduino/stusb4500_flasher/stusb4500_flasher.ino) in Arduino
+   IDE.

-* Install the [Software I2C library in this repo](arduino/libs/SoftI2CMaster.zip) on your Arduino IDE (via Sketch menu -> Include Library -> Add .ZIP library) — *note: adding the library may automatically add `#include` lines at the top of the sketch - be sure to remove those*
+2. Install the [Software I2C library in this repo](arduino/libs/SoftI2CMaster.zip) on your Arduino IDE (via Sketch menu -> Include Library -> Add .ZIP library) — *note: adding the library may automatically add `#include` lines at the top of the sketch - be sure to remove those*

-* Open the [arduino
-  flasher](arduino/stusb4500_flasher/stusb4500_flasher.ino) and follow
-  the comments on the top of the file.
+3. Follow the comments on the top of the sketch.

 # Other drivers